bahree/docker-hello-world/README.md

 ```
 **Question:** What is a floppy disk? 🤔

-There is often a scenario where you neeed a simple web server to test things out and make sure everything is wired up OK.
+There is often a scenario where you need a simple web server to test things out and make sure everything is wired up OK.
 This image is a simple web server that listens on port 8000 and returns a simple HTML page and shows some server details.
 It is based on the [Busybox Linux](https://www.busybox.net/about.html/) image.

 ## Sample Usage